r0x0d/fedora-rpm-specs/README.md

 # fedora-rpm-specs

-Tracking changes to Fedora RPM spec files
+This repository downloads Fedora RPM spec files from the lookaside cache and keeps them in the `specs` directory.